access6080/ElevatorSystem/readme.txt

 This is a java object oriented model of the elevator systems in a building.It models the floor subsystem,Elevator Subsystem and schedular.

 This system contains the following classes:
-Elevator.java                        ElevatorSystem.java
+Elevator.java                        ElevatorSystem.java                MotorTest.java
-ElevatorEvent.java                   ElevatorSystemComponent.java
+ElevatorEvent.java                   ElevatorSystemComponent.java       DoorTest.java
-ElevatorEventTest.java               ElevatorTest.java
+ElevatorEventTest.java               ElevatorTest.java                  LampTest.java
 ElevatorRequest.java                 FloorSubSystem.java
 ElevatorRequestTest.java             FloorSubSystemTest.java
 Message.java                         Logger.java